Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

-# ctdir new_directory.
-A command which simplifies the new programming directory process.
+# *ctdir new_directory*, A command which simplifies the new programming directory process.

 [![Preview of the Command](Main.png)](https://youtu.be/4-oUipozodc "Preview of the Command")